verrels15/AI-Powered-Document-Reader-for-BLV-Users/SETUP.md

 ## ✅ Current Status

-- OCR works for both images and PDFs
+- OCR and text to speech work for both images and PDFs
-- Output is printed cleanly
+- Output is stored in the folder "outputs" as an mp3 extension
 - Project modules are structured and reusable
 - Next step: integrate **BLIP for image captioning** and build **web app UI**